KISS your WordPress website

 Large numbers of page builders and existing themes failed upon upgrade.
 Development tools became inoperable, causing crashes or incorrect displays.
 It was chaos, with clients moving to a boil when they discovered their websites had gone down.

 Some good news, though.
-In the months that have followed, the migration path from Classic to Gutenberg has improved.
+In the following months, the migration path from Classic to Gutenberg has improved.
 Leading developers have updated their themes, and page builders are mostly functional again with the latest release.
 The bonus?
 Many low-end developers simply stopped supporting their software altogether, meaning that users could remove them.

 As the founder of a hybrid WordPress/HubSpot shop, users reported Gutenberg usability issues, many of which I experienced personally.
 Throughout the transition to Gutenberg, emails were pinging, phones were ringing, and more than a few clients raised their voices.